x0xr00t/sl0ppy-oppg/README.md

 # Generated payloads u can find under..
 * `C:\sl0ppy-payload`

+# test release
+this is not official been tested, error can accoure. if and when That happens make ticket.

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.